Inspirational Quotes For Kids To Support Their Mental Health

 - "A warm smile is the universal language of kindness." –William Arthur Ward

 Kids often look up to famous figures because they may see them as proof that hard work, dedication, and big dreams can pay off.
-Here are some quotes from well-known figures that kids may admire.
+Whether from athletes, leaders, or creative thinkers, these quotes from well-known figures can resonate with young people who admire their achievements.

 - "I don't focus on what I'm up against.
 I focus on my goals, and I try to ignore the rest." –Venus Williams